RealDev05/RoboticArmSim_Dockerized/README.md

+# A Dcokerized version of Robotic Arm Simulation Team Horizon, CUSAT
+This simulation uses the latest robotic arm of Horizon as per (23/04/2025).
 ## Setup
-- Clone the repo to your desired folder recursively
+- ### Clone the repo to your desired folder recursively
   ```shell
   git clone --recurse-submodules git@github.com:RealDev05/RoboticArmSim_Dockerized.git
   ```